Extending React

 The ideas React promotes were not initially well-received but quickly gained wide acceptance.

 We will extend React's JSX API to create a small NodeJS library for static site generation.
-The library will expose File and Dir JSX primitives that can be composed to define a website.
+The library will expose File

 For example, the following router describes part of this blog: